fenago/apache-cassandra/lab_7.md

 fault-tolerant, highly available cluster.
 Then we will demonstrate the procedure to migrate our Cassandra development database of the Stock Screener Application to a production database.
-However, cluster maintenance is beyond the scope of this book.
+However, cluster maintenance is beyond the scope of this course.

 Moreover, a live production system that continuously operates certainly requires monitoring of its health status.
 We will cover the basic tools